 - is mixed case and the external database does not support unquoted mixed case identifiers.

 When the JDBC driver of the external SQL database supports it, batching of

 INSERT operations may significantly increase performance.

-Write batching is enabled by default, and the default batch size is 100.
-To disable batching or to modify the default batch size value, create the PXF external table with a
+Write batching is activated by default, and the default batch size is 100.
+To deactivate batching or to modify the default batch size value, create the PXF external table with a

 BATCH_SIZE=(n>1)- sets the